cashubtc/cdk/crates/cdk-cli/README.md

 > **Warning**
 > This project is in early development, it does however work with real sats!
-Always use amounts you don't mind loosing.
+Always use amounts you don't mind losing.

 cdk-cli is a CLI wallet implementation using of CDK(../cdk)